Aodarium/Jumbomana-casse-tete/README.md

 - /isRunning: test whether the server is running
 - /display/equalBoard: display a board game with a random position
 - /v1/generateEqualGame: return a Fen string corresponding to an equal position between black and white
+- /v1/isGameEqual: return a boolean indicating if an equal position between black and white is found

 For the frontend, a solution based on Jinja and Fastapi was chosen.
 Deploying a full application using Angulare or else seemed execive to me in this context.
 Moreover, existing libraries to display chess games were found easy to integrate in vanilla JS.